 The account is financed through contributions from agents and sales representatives, interest on agents' trust accounts and interest generated by the account.

 How to make a claim

-Before making a claim, please read the information provided below and view the Fidelity Account information bulletin
+Before making a claim, please read the information provided below and view the Fidelity Guarantee Account Information Bulletin No.1.

 To make a claim for financial reimbursement from the Fidelity Account, you need to lodge a claim form.